-Admission counselors will also evaluate academic performance in high school, including the senior year curriculum, GPA, class rank, and standardized test scores.
+Admission staff will also evaluate academic performance in high school, including leaving tests scores, GCE and GCSE exam results.
 Strong emphasis is also placed on involvement and leadership in extracurricular and community activities.

 To apply for admission to Emory & Henry College, you must complete our international student application.
 Use the transcript request form (PDF 35K) to request an official high school transcript and test scores from your high school.
 Specific application procedures are listed below.